frenkmadda/frenkmadda.github.io/README.md

-# Dog and Puns random Generator
+# Random Dog Generator
-Web app with random jokes and dogs images.\
+Web app with random dogs images.\
 Made for learning purpose\
+### Warning
+The puns API is no longer available.\

-You can try it by visiting https://frenkmadda.github.io/
+You can try the dog generator by visiting https://frenkmadda.github.io/